Accessible Menu

 Fixing the tab

 We have a good-looking menu so far, but the tab key does not work in our submenu.
-Fortunately, we have a great new CSS pseudo selector, focus:within
+Fortunately, we have a great new CSS pseudo selector, focus:within, that easily fixes this.
+We want to apply this to all the <li> elements within the submenu.

 ul li:hover ul,